 Skip to main content

-R/GM is transdisciplinary in focus and welcomes the involvement of all staff and postgraduate research students from across Kingston School of Art and the University more widely.
-Its members seek to:
+R/GM is resolutely transdisciplinary in its focus and welcomes the involvement of all staff and postgraduate research students from across Kingston School of Art and beyond.

 Group Chair: Dr Martin Dines